 Attending rehab marks the start of a new chapter in your life.
-No matter where you go, or how far you travel, you’ll be entering a time of great change.
+No matter where you go, you’ll be entering a time of great change.
 As positive as this may be, it’s also very stressful.
-For some people, it’s helpful to change every aspect of their life at once; traveling to a new environment can kick start that process.
+For some people, it’s helpful to change every aspect of their life at once; traveling to a new environment can kick-start that process.
 For others, it’s better to focus only on their internal changes, without being distracted by external stressors.

 There are luxury rehab facilities all over the world.
 Some of the programs that suit you best might be located in other states, or even other countries.
 If you’re at all interested in travel, it can be inspiring just to consider these options, whatever you ultimately decide.

 Research suggests that a change of scenery may have a positive impact on neurochemistry.1 According to Aaron Heller, an assistant professor in the University of Miami’s Department of Psychology, there is “a connection between real-world exposure to fresh and varied experiences and increases in positive emotions.”
 In layman’s terms: just the act of visiting a new place or having a new experience might make you happy.

 Destination rehabs tend to offer activities that are unique to the area, which you may not be able to access at home.
 These programs encourage clients to actively build better habits, in place of unsustainable behavior.
 And remember, healing can be fun!
 Various rehab centers offer a wealth of adventure therapies, such as skiing, scuba diving, or even going on safari.

 Local culture can also have an impact on your inpatient experience, even if you don’t completely explore the surrounding area.
 In some cases, the cultural context within the rehab center itself is extremely impactful.
 Tony Tan, the CEO of 180 Sanctuary At PuriPai Villa, has worked at multiple destination rehab facilities in Thailand.
 He explains,